Accurate Inference for Adaptive Linear Models: Introduction

 \item \textbf{Validation:} We demonstrate the usefulness of the decorrelating construction in two different scenarios: multi-armed bandits (MAB) and autoregressive (AR) time series.
 We observe that our decorrelated estimators retain expected central limit behavior in regimes where the standard estimators do not, thereby facilitating accurate inference.

 \end{itemize}

-The rest of the paper is organized with our main results in Section \ref{sec:model}, discussion of related work in Section \ref{sec:related}, and experiments in Section \ref{sec:expt}. \iftoggle{icml}{ Due to page constraints, all proofs are given in Appendix \ref{app:proofs} in the supplementary information. }{}
+The rest of the paper is organized with our main results in Section \ref{sec:model}, discussion of related work in Section \ref{sec:related}, and experiments in Section \ref{sec:expt}. \iftoggle{neuripscausal}{ An earlier version of this paper was published in ICML 2018 (citation retracted).
+This version contains a new `limited information' martingale central limit theorem, as well as new results on for the special case of multi-armed bandits.}{} \iftoggle{icml}{ Due to page constraints, all proofs are given in Appendix \ref{app:proofs} in the supplementary information. }{}